 Concave and Convex Polygon

 - A convex polygon has all its interior angles less than 180 degrees.
-The diagonals of convex polygon lie within the polygon.
+The diagonals of a convex polygon lie within the polygon.

 - A concave polygon has at least one of its interior angles to be more than 180 degrees.
 Also, not all the diagonals of the concave polygon lie within the shape.

-Triangles are also classified into six categories based on sides and angles.
+Triangle is a polygon with the least number of sides and is also classified into six categories based on sides and angles.
 The names of different triangles are:

 - Scalene triangle (All sides are unequal in length)

 - Isosceles triangle (Any two sides are equal in length)

 - Equilateral triangle (All the three sides are equal in length)

 - Acute-angled triangle (All the three interior angles are less than 90 degrees)

 - Obtuse-angled triangle (Any one of the three interior angles is more than 90 degrees)